 Being GRATEFUL has many health benefits.
-According to a recent study practicing gratitude everyday may help you sleep better, lower your body aches and pains and help you have healthier hearts.
+According to a recent study, practicing gratitude everyday may help you sleep better, lower your body aches and pains and improve your heart health.

 We find ourselves focusing on the problems and stressors and forget that we have so much to be grateful for.
 We can practice gratitude by paying attention to the good things around us.

-Here are six simple gratitude exercises that are proven to benefit health:
+Here are six simple gratitude exercises that may benefit your health: